Application of Transformers for Nonlinear Channel Compensation in Optical Systems: Attention Heat Maps

 \section{Attention Heat Maps}

-In this appendix, we show several two-dimensional heat maps of $(QK^T)/\sqrt{d_k}$ (scaled multiplication of the queries and keys) with and without mask prior to the application of softmax function.
+Here, we show several two-dimensional heat maps of $(QK^T)/\sqrt{d_k}$ (scaled multiplication of the queries and keys) with and without mask prior to the application of softmax function.
 Fig \ref{fig:vanilaattenmatrix3layers4heads} illustrates $(QK^T)/\sqrt{d_k}$ values averaged over a batch for a Transformer with three encoder layers and four heads.
-As seen in this figure, the majority of large values of $(QK^T)/\sqrt{d_k}$ is around the main diagonal, which confirms that one can reduce the computational complexity by using the proposed masks.
+As seen in here, the majority of large values of $(QK^T)/\sqrt{d_k}$ is around the main diagonal, which confirms that one can reduce the computational complexity by using the proposed masks.
 Thus, by using block masks we force some elements of attention matrix to zero which can reduce the computational complexity considerably.
 Fig.~\ref{fig:vanilaattenmatrix3layers4headswithmask} shows the $(QK^T)/\sqrt{d_k}$ values averaged over a batch for $\rho=2.6$.
-Furthermore, Fig.~\ref{fig:attention_graph_withoutmask} and \ref{fig:attention_graph_withmask} shows another example of heat maps for a Transformer with three encoder layers and a single head.
+Fig.~\ref{fig:attention_graph_withoutmask} and \ref{fig:attention_graph_withmask} shows another example of heat maps for a Transformer with three encoder layers and a single head.